3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-intro-to-jsx.md

 **React Dev Tools** An easy way to keep track of props is through utilizing the React Dev Tools

 #### JSX Conditionals
-Since we are creating templates that output HTML within JavaScript, we can easily utilize if/else, switch, and ternary statements.
+Since we are creating templates that output HTML within JavaScript, we can easily utilize Javascript's if/else, switch, and ternary statements.
 This is a luxury that wasn't available when we were using handlebars, nor is it available in other popular front-end libraries like Angular and Vue.
 The ability to mix JSX and JavaScript at will makes it fantastic for templating a UI.
 Let's combine ternary equations with the JSX syntax.

 You can also use ternary equations inline while you're writing JSX